 DOP (dual output) interface

 - Provides simultaneous digital quadrature and 1Vpp signals.

 - Designed for applications requiring one or more operations to be synchronised with a motion axis.

 DSi (Dual Signal) interface

-- Renishaw's DSi combines the incremental signals from two TONiC readheads on a RESM ring to compensate for the effect of bearing wander and eliminates odd error harmonics, including eccentricity to give total l installed accuracy of typically ±2.0 arc second.
+- Renishaw's DSi combines the incremental signals from two TONiC readheads on a RESM ring (REST ring for partial rotation applications) to compensate for the effect of bearing wander and eliminates odd error harmonics, including eccentricity to give total l installed accuracy of typically ±2.0 arc second.

 RESM: one-piece low profile stainless steel ring.
 Standard ‘A' section with tapered internal diameter or low inertia ‘B' section rings available

 Also available for partial rotation applications as REST